karllundgren/multiplayerTextAdventure/README.md

 # Winning the Game:

-The game is won by defeating Lord Voldemort and all of the other monsters (this is most easily done by naming your character Harry Potter, or entering the Room of Requirement)
+The game is won by defeating Lord Voldemort and all of the other monsters (this is most easily done by naming your character 'Harry Potter', or entering the Room of Requirement)

 # Host and port definitions: